 As seen in the case of Handle above, validatability sometimes comes at a cost: transparency lost.
 Are we forced to make a choice between the two?
 Can we create identifiers that are both fully validatable and at the same time more meaningful, providing context?
 So, here we suggest a model for a "new" PID, with a limited character set, at least for the object id part, defined by namespace specifications and schemas.

-Model: [namespacePrefix].[objectType].[objectId: 10 positions].[issuedDate: YYYY-MM-DD].[registrant: ORCID or ROR-ID]
+Model: [namespacePrefix].[objectType].[objectId: 10 chars].[issuedDate: YYYY-MM-DD].[registrant: ORCID or ROR-ID]

 Example (expression of this paper): fabio.PositionPaper.pp1255qv43.2018-11-12.0000-0001-5699-994X

-It is a model of a structured, contextual, modular, validatable identifier.
-To make it easier to implement, and more generalizable, there is no character set or string-length restrictions for the first two modules, except that they should not contain the dot (.), which is reserved as a module separator.
+It is a model of a contextual, validatable identifier, structured into ‘.’-separated modules (sub-strings).
+To make it easier to implement, and more generalizable, there are no character set or string-length restrictions for the first two modules, except that they should not contain the dot (.), which is the module separator.
 Nevertheless, this means already existing namespaces and object types could already be used to create a PID in accordance with this model.

 The third module, the objectId (local ID) has a limited character set, selected to avoid ambiguous interpretations and, to avoid making local uniqueness case-dependent , restricted to lower case letter characters and digits.
 The full stop or dot (.) was chosen as module separator, since it works well in both xml- and http-environments, without encoding, and is not subject to confusion as sometimes hyphens and dashes (en-dash and em-dash) can be.
 It also works for tokenization of strings.
 The object type identified in the second module should belong to the initial namespace prefix.
 Every namespace can have as many object types as needed.
 Namespace schemas could also define valid data types for their different object types, thus supplying PIDs with data types, in order to make them even more machine actionable.

-The scalability of this model will mainly depend on the 10 character objectId and the size of the permitted character set.
+The scalability of this model will mainly depend on the 10-character objectId and the size of the permitted character set.
 An objectId limited to the proposed character set [a-kmnp-z0-9] will have 3410 permutations within each namespace (and possibly objectType), still better than e.g. a 7 character Handle with NOID.

 The objectId module, thus, could be validated separately by a regular expression restricted to ^[a-kmnp-z0-9]{10}$.
-It may also be part of a more comprehensive validation schema, involving a random or pattern based minting algorithm, preferably including a checksum, with different rules invoked for different namespace contexts, checking also for example the correspondence between namespace (module 1) and objectType (module 2) as in this still crude Schematron schema:
+It may also be part of a more comprehensive validation schema, involving a random or pattern based minting algorithm, preferably including a checkdigit, with different rules invoked for different namespace contexts, checking also for example the correspondence between namespace (module 1) and objectType (module 2) as in this still crude Schematron schema:

 <schema xmlns="http://purl.oclc.org/dsdl/schematron" queryBinding="xslt2">